Happiest Country in the World

 While I love exploring deep in the city, I also like to escape the world wind of the city.
 I explored the King's Garden which is the oldest park in Central Copenhagen.
 It was the gardens of the King Christian IV's Rosenborg Castle.
 It was the perfect spot to get away from the hustle and bustle of the city and explore this green space.

 I had the opportunity to visit Tivoli, Copenhagen's amusement park.
 Before visiting I researched the history of it.
 It is the second oldest operating, amusement park in the world and inspired Walt Disney to create Disneyland!
 Upon entering Tivoli, I felt like a kid again.
 The smell of popcorn, the noise of people screaming with joy as they were getting tossed around on rides, it was like I had stepped back into time.
-I was introduced to the gardens by walking down a long walkway with red lanterns arching over my head.
 Along the wall was a row of fun house mirrors which took me back to my childhood as I laughed at my distorted body.
 It has many attractions that could keep visitors busy for hours such as a laser light show, pantomime show, and nostalgic rides.
 It has not lost its old world charm, keeping in the tradition of an old amusement park theme.
 There is an old midway filled with old fashioned games and you can even play bumper cars like you did as a kid.
 Tivoli isn't just an amusement park, in the summertime it is also used as a venue for outdoor concerts!
 You don't need to go on rides to have fun here, I simply walked through the park marveling at the different displays.
 I loved the Chinese inspired pavilions and the pirate ship in the middle of the lake.
 There are several restaurants in the gardens as well.
 Tivoli amusement park brought me back to my youth and and gave me a nostalgic feel.

 One thing I do suggest everyone doing during their trip to Copenhagen is taking a stroll through Christiania also known as Freetown Christiania.
 It is a bohemian neighborhood in Copenhagen that declared itself as a free state within Denmark.
 It is a mix of homemade houses, workshops, art galleries, and music venues.
 If you are a person who enjoys street art, second hand stores and artsy, hippies you will enjoy your time here.
 There are street murals on every corner.
 Christiania is a society within a society meaning you cannot buy a house in Christiania.
 You have to apply for it and if successful, it is given to you.
 The area is open to the public and even have guided tours run by the locals.
 For safety, visitors are advised not to film or photograph in Christiania due to the hash dealing which is illegal in Denmark.
 Upon entering you will come across signs with "do's and don'ts" it is also advised you take them seriously.
 Don't be intimidated by this, Christiania is full of vibrant scenery with a gritty edge.